 The American Living in the Calais Jungle

 It was starting to make sense: This guy seemed mentally unstable and I was beginning to suspect he was homeless.
 But how did he get here?
-He told me he had bought a bus ticket to London and “they” wouldn’t let him cross the border.
+He told me he had purchase a bus ticket to London and wasn’t able to cross the border.
 Why not?
 “I don’t know!
 They asked me why I was going to London and I told them I was going there to study art.
 When they asked where, I said I didn’t know yet.
 They asked how much money I had and I said none.
 So they put me back on the bus.”
 I told him his sarcastic answers may have had something to do with that and he claimed he wasn’t being sarcastic.
 He really did want to study art in London but he had no plans (or money) to do so.

 When I asked where he was staying, he pointed in the direction of the freeway and said, “in the woods.”
 As my group was ready to leave, Max offered to let him stay in his apartment.
 The next day, Max told me the guy had been camping in the woods and hanging out in the refugee camp for three weeks.
 Max suspected him of being mentally ill, so he called his family in the U.S. and they arranged to fly him home.
 I marveled at this gesture of kindness towards a stranger – especially on the part of Max’s roommates, which included two girls.
 Few people would be this open to having a stranger living with them, let alone a mentally ill homeless man they had just met.